Previously on ‘Failing Since 2012 S01E01‘, Dinker Charak, Founder of Roo Kids app, talked about the first few months of the startup. Now read on …

-This lead to something that was not new for us: Parents liking the idea.
-‘Finally there is a site where I can feel assured the videos my kid is watching is safe.’
+This led to something that was not new for us: Parents liked the idea.
+‘Finally, there is a site where I can feel assured the videos my kid is watching is safe.’

 We started putting up games on Gungroo.com.
 Many of these we sourced from sites like girlsgogames.com.
 Some like Kill My Time, Diwali Blast, Noisy Nathu, etc were built in-house.
 This section did very well.

 Sketching Apps – My Sketch Roo and Trace My Pix

 The idea of a sketching app came in a company meeting where we were brainstorming on what next.
 Once the idea was on the floor, everyone latched on to it.
 This was all we discussed in the rest of the meeting.

 My Sketch Roo was an HTML5 Canvas-based app where one could draw and save a sketch.
 The sketch would show up in the public gallery once our staff approved it.

 Soon we had kids making sketches and saving them in their profiles on Gungroo.com.
 Not only were we fun as a product, but we were also interactive and had user-generated content.
 Over 20K sketches have been made using this app.

 Then we built a variant of this web app where you upload an image and sketch over it to create a petty accurate sketch.
 We called it ‘Trace My Pix’.